Hey! Welcome to the blog!

 What is this blog for?

-This website/blog was intially set up by the help of a friend of mine, Torgeir Aambø, who is doing a PhD in tensor-triangulated geometry and also runs a blog on mathematics.
+This website/blog was intially set up by the help of a friend of mine, Torgeir Aambø, who is doing a PhD on Chromatic stuff and also runs a blog on mathematics.
 I recommend you to check it out.
 A link can be found on the links page.

 I’ll tell you a bit about myself.

-My name is Elias.
-I studied mathematics at NTNU in Trondheim, and I finished my master’s degree in 2023.
-My main interests are within algebraic topology and homotopy theory, but honestly I am interested in a lot of topics ranging from mathematical physics to spatial statistics to the homotopy theory of operator algebras.
+This blog was made when I studied mathematics at NTNU in Trondheim, where I finished my master’s degree in 2023.
+My main interests are within algebraic topology and homotopy theory, but honestly I am interested in a lot of topics, and I’m always up to chat math.

-During my first years, I were mostly interested in operator algebras, and my passion for topology and algebra at the time drove me to write a bachelor thesis about the operator K-theory and Morita theory of certain structures from time-frequency analysis called noncommutative tori.
+During my first years of studying math, I was mostly interested in operator algebras, and my passion for topology and algebra at the time drove me to write a bachelor thesis about the operator K-theory and Morita theory of certain structures from time-frequency analysis called noncommutative tori.
 This thesis was supervised by Franz Luef and can be found under the ‘documents ’ page here.